-Dec briefly clarified three points to the assembled group: the stipulated conditions on the current use permit, the Santa Cruz County's philosophy surrounding Commercial Agricultural Zoning and the course of action required by Santa Cruz County in order to obtain an amendment to the use permit necessary for Driscoll's to operate a propagation facility at this location.
+Dee briefly clarified three points to the assembled group: the stipulated conditions on the current use permit, the Santa Cruz County's philosophy surrounding Commercial Agricultural Zoning and the course of action required by Santa Cruz County in order to obtain an amendment to the use permit necessary for Driscoll's to operate a propagation facility at this location.
 While doing this, he referred to the blown-up map of the neighborhood hanging on the wall behind him.
 He spoke of Driscoll's strong commitment to enhance the Corralitos facility in keeping with Miles Reiter's vision, Driscoll's CEO, as evidenced at all Driscoll's locations.
-John also explained how Driscoll's works and functions; from breeding new varieties that are produced by the propagation department and grown in the nursery that are leased to independent growers who return the berry crops so that Driscoll's can market them throughout the USA, Mexico and Europe.
-John finished by relating Driscoll's efforts in community outreach and introducing Kelley Bell.
+John also explained how Driscoll's works and functions; from breeding new varieties that are produced by the propagation department and grown in the nursery that are leased to independent growers who return the berry crops so that Driscoll's efforts in community outreach and introducing Kelley Bell.